 Package name Remarks

 alsa-lib -

 audit-libs -

 cyrus-sasl-lib -

 pcp-system-tools Required when using parallel scan.

 gdb Required when using pgx_fjqssinf command.

 glibc -

 iputils Required for Mirroring Controller.

 libnsl2 -

 libicu Provides collation support.
 Install 60.x.

 libgcc -

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

+libzstd -

-llvm Versions 12.0.x or 11.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
+llvm Versions 13.0.x or 12.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

-Install the package that contains libLLVM-12.so, or libLLVM-11.so.
+Install the package that contains libLLVM-13.so, or libLLVM-12.so.

-For example, version 12.0.x of "llvm-libs" published with Application Streams includes libLLVM-12.so.

 Package name Remarks

+For example, version 13.0.x of "llvm-libs" published with Application Streams includes libLLVM-13.so.

-By default, version 12.0.x is used.
+By default, version 13.0.x is used.

-If you use a version other than 12.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.
+If you use a version other than 13.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

-For example, use llvmjit-vsn11 when using version 11.0.x.FUJITSU Enterprise Postgres uses runtime compilation by default.If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.You do not need to install llvm if you turn off the jit parameter.
+For example, use llvmjit-vsn12 when using version 12.0.x.
+Fujitsu Enterprise Postgres uses runtime compilation by default.
+If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
+You do not need to install llvm if you turn off the jit parameter.

 Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
 For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

-Note:

-If JIT compilation using LLVM11 is performed on RHEL8, a verbose server message is logged one or more times on first query execution, for each associated database connection.

-<message></message>

-ORC error: No callback manager available for powerpc64le-unknown-linux-gnu

-This error message results from a known deficiency in one of the features of the LLVM library for POWER, but this feature is not used by the server and the error does not otherwise affect LLVM operation.

-To prevent this message from being logged, JIT compilation may be disabled, by setting the value "off" to the configuration variable "jit".

 lz4-libs -

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.26.

 protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
 Install 1.3.0.

 python3 Required when using PL/Python based on Python 3.
 Install 3.6.x.

 rsync Required when using Pgpool-II.

 sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation.

 redhat-lsb -

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -

+xz-libs -

+zlib -

+java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
+Use build 1.8.0.312.b07 or later for ppc64le architecture.